|

 789. reconnaissance

-the act of reconnoitring (especially to gain information about an enemy or potential enemy)
+the act of scouting, especially to gain information

 790. recruit